CodeSonia/travelrMap/README.md

 ### Product Owner Goal:
 - Allow users to find places of attractions from TravelrMap so the website becomes a popular site in exploring new destinations.

+## Purpose
+The project's purpose is to help increase the love of travelling by **removing the hassle of using multiple sources** to plan a trip and increase positive user experience, **by aiding their travel search with providing the right information at the right time**.

+Users should find the website application eliciting a positive emotional response, as it is intuitive, simple and most importantly fun to use!

 [Back To UX](#ux)